sigmacomputing/sigmaquickstarts/site/sigmaguides/src/functions_period_over_period_analysis/functions_period_over_period_analysis.md

 ## Overview
 Duration: 5

-Period over period (PoP) analysis, while conceptually straightforward, can be challenging for some people to understand and execute effectively.
+Period over period (PoP) analysis, while conceptually straightforward, can be challenging to understand and execute effectively.

 PoP analysis involves selecting two or more specific time periods and comparing key metrics or data points between these periods.
 These periods can be days, weeks, months, quarters, or years, depending on the context and objectives of the analysis.